ffund/intro-ml-tss21/slides/1-explore-data.md

 ::: notes

 How should you handle little bits of missing data?
-Depending on the circumstances, it may make sense to:
+It always depends on the data and the circumstances.
+Some possibilities include:

 * omit the row
 * fill with mean